xprov/NeuralNetwork/README.md

 ### Compile under Mac

-Pretty much the same thing as under Gnu/Linux, just install `cmake` and `g++` using `brew` instead of `apt-get`.
+Pretty much the same thing as under Gnu/Linux, just install `cmake` and `g++` using `brew` instead of `apt`.

 ### Compile under Windows

-Disclaimer: I never use Windows so there might be a simplest way but this is the best I could found.
+Disclaimer: I don't know what I'm doing here.
+If you know a simpler way please let me know.

  - Install `Microsoft Visual Studio`
  - Make sure that  _Workload_ named __Desktop development with C++__ is